Wave Hawaii Zipped Poncho

-Zip poncho Shany, cozy poncho in size L made of 100% cotton, which is certified according to Oeko Tex Standard 100.
+WAVE HAWAII Zip Poncho Dusty, cozy and maximally fluffy poncho in size M made of 60% viscose made of bamboo fiber and 40% cotton, which is certified according to Oeko Tex Standard 100.
 Pleasant on the skin and functional as usual.
 With a practical central zip for those who prefer to put on their poncho instead of slipping it on.
 Two-layer, extra warm hood with high collar, cord and metal eyelets.
 The two front pockets offer space for utensils such as shampoo or brush or your cold hands.
 A real eye-catcher.
 The carefully selected fabrics are particularly fluffy and skin-friendly.
 Sustainability and naturalness in the selection of raw materials play a major role for us – not just for the sake of your skin.
-Whether after showering – during sport and at home, in the leisure pool, in the thermal bath, during water sports, in the sauna, in the fitness studio, while camping, etc. Doesn’t leave you standing in the wet and, as a mobile changing room, protects you from prying eyes when changing.
-105 x 80 cm (H x W).
-For heights of approx. 165 – 200 cm.
+Whether after showering – during sport and at home, in the leisure pool, in the thermal bath, during water sports, in the sauna, in the gym, when camping, etc. Your poncho always keeps you warm, does not leave you standing in the wet and, as a mobile changing room, protects you from prying eyes when changing.
+100 x 75 cm (H x W).
+For heights of approx. 160-195 cm.

 Wave Hawaii Zipped Poncho

 Typically surfboards are measured in inches.
 The length is measured from the nose to the tail.
 Choosing the length of the surfboard is dependant on your size (weight, height), board type and waves conditions you wish to use the board for.

 The widest point of the surfboard is measured from rail to rail.
 Generally the wider the surfboard the more stable the board, while a board with smaller width maintains better speed and performance.